lektorium-tutor/lekt/docs/dev.rst

     tutor dev start -d --mount=/path/to/edx-platform lms

-But to achieve that, you will have to make sure that your fork works with Tutor.
+But to achieve that, you will have to make sure that your fork works with Lekt.

-First of all, you should make sure that you are working off the latest release tag (unless you are running the Tutor :ref:`nightly <nightly>` branch).
+First of all, you should make sure that you are working off the latest release tag (unless you are running the Lekt :ref:`nightly <nightly>` branch).
 See the :ref:`fork edx-platform section <edx_platform_fork>` for more information.

 Then, you should run the following commands::